wesam-alsohle/NLP-Projects/Sentiment Analysis on Covid Tweets Project/README.md

-the Task that I have worked is: classifying the sentiments of Arabic tweets as positive / negative or neutral.
+The Task that I have worked with is: classifying the sentiments of Arabic tweets as positive / negative or neutral.

 # A. Data Collection